-Needlestick accidents can occur when removing trash.
-When disposing of trash from restrooms, trash bins, or general public areas, anything can be found.
-Being aware of the potential risk inside these trash bags could prevent a sharp injury.
+Needlestick accidents can occur while removing or transporting trash from a bin.
+When disposing of trash from medical rooms, restrooms, or public areas, anything can be found.
+Being aware of the potential risk inside these trash bags could prevent a sharps injury.

 To protect yourself: